A recent study looked at the quantity of SBA-backed funding to branches to determine the big banks commitment to small business

 In Closing

-If you are a small business that does not want to go through the extensive documentation process for an SBA loan, or will not qualify, and need your funding tomorrow, please give us a try.
+If you are a small business that does not want to go through the extensive documentation process for an SBA funding, or will not qualify, and need your funding tomorrow, please give us a try.
 Contact us or complete an application online.